Understanding Cyber Threat Attribution: Unmasking Attackers in a Complex Digital World

 - Malware Analysis: Examining code structure and functionality uncovers unique "fingerprints" tied to known threat actors.

 - Network Traffic Monitoring: Analyzing communications with command-and-control (C2) servers helps link activity to established groups.
-Learn more about threat hunting to proactively identify these patterns.
+Threat hunting techniques can proactively identify these patterns before damage is done.

 - TTP Comparison: Matching an attacker's methods with historical incidents can reveal their identity.